firubi/cachyos-minimal/README.md

 After an update, the audio in Anki is low.
 You need to specify ao=pulse in mpv.conf, and put it in ~/.local/share/Anki2/ so Anki reads it.

 ## Apparmor
 If you'd like Apparmor.
 Make sure to make a snapshot before installing apparmor.
 See installation guide [here](https://wiki.cachyos.org/configuration/post_install_setup/#4-enable-apparmor-support-using-apparmord-profiles).
 I personally don't bother with this.
+It does slightly increase RAM usage.

 ## Hyprland with HyprPanel
 - Install `bun`